Fractionated CO2 laser for acne scarring

 What are the possible side-effects?

-Lightening or darkening of the skin pigmentation can occur after fractionated CO2 laser treatment.
+Lightening or darkening of skin pigmentation can happen after CO2 laser treatment.
 This is usually temporary but can be permanent.
 Darkening of the skin is more common in darker skin types and can sometimes be treated with topical bleaching creams.

-Scarring can occur after CO2 laser treatment but this is uncommon.
+Scarring can happen after CO2 laser treatment but this is uncommon.

-A flare-up of acne spots or white bumps (milia) can occur on the skin surface.
+A flare-up of acne spots or white bumps (milia) can happen on the skin surface.

 Who is not suitable for treatment?